Arsanyos/lifeEasier/README.md

 ---

-Kindly and most humbly don't tweak with existing files, if you belive you can add a feature create a PR.
+Kindly and most humbly don't tweak with existing files, if there are changes you want to make, create a PR.!